Huma88/twitchAntiBot/README.md

 Everything!
 The code is completly open and not even minified, so directly from the program folder you can go to twitchAntiBot-1.0/resources/app/views and modify whatever you want.
 Notice that you will need to know about html, js and css for that.

 ## A little bit of spam won't hurt anybody right? ;)
-if you find this useful, consider following me on: https://www.twitch.tv/huma88.
+If you find this useful, consider following me on: https://www.twitch.tv/huma88.